jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 ---
 title: "Repentance (at-Tawbah)"
-heading: "Sura 9a of the Quran Simplified"
+heading: "Sura 9a "
-date: 2021-12-27
+weight: 74
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---